Philosophy

 In 2006 I walked away from my government desk where I had perfect marks, working on incredibly interesting things and had a permanent job…forever.
 As an extreme specialist in the nuclear waste field there was virtually no where else I could go use my expertise.
 “What are you going to do?” they asked again and again - pleading me to stay, tossing fishing nets of fear above me.
 “I don’t know, something more creative….”
 Yet it was the fear of certainty and complete safety that felt like death to me - and restlessness and impermanence felt more like life and pulled me out the door.

 I had no good business getting into winemaking.
-The only person I knew in the industry was my brother’s friend Eric Sussman at Radio-Coteau - and I had visited him a few times - but mostly to party for a weekend or such.
-I felt awkward about asking someone so brotherly about a job so I found my own way, stumbling my way into Healdsburg having close to zero idea what I was doing.
+I stumbled my way into an internship in Healdsburg, California in 2009 having close to zero idea what I was doing.
 I did some WSET and somm training in DC - but I really just bought a car and rented a house and showed up.
 Once there I found something more comfortable, more friendly, and definitely more joyful than I could have expected.
 This first experience showed me a greater understanding about the intended use of wine, the culture of it.

 Wine is perhaps a futile attempt to capture time and place.
 It is the child’s netting of butterflies or the mason jar of fireflies that inevitably expire regardless of how many holes are punched in the lid.
 Getting out of my jar made the rest of my life gravy but has given me the opportunity to observe, explore, and ponder the beauty of impermanence.
-But any good existentialist worth their weight in id knows that a table and a glass of wine are enough to create a peaceable kingdom.
+But any good existentialist worth their weight in id knows that a table and a glass of wine can be an entire universe.
 With knowledge and well-direction intentions, wines can live longer than any of us.
 A narcissists’ dream.
 Tables are a place of sharing, a last bastion of civilization.
 A peaceable kingdom.

 THE WHY OF WINE